spacetelescope/jwst/docs/jwst/straylight/main.rst

-Given the extended nature of the smooth component of the MRS stray-light, it is obvious that a row-by-row handling of the stray-light could be replaced by a two-dimensional approach such that not additional smoothing is required.
+Given the extended nature of the smooth component of the MRS stray-light, it is obvious that a row-by-row handling of the stray-light could be replaced by a two-dimensional approach such that no additional smoothing is required.
-For the second algorithm we improve the technique by using the Modified Shepard's Method to interpolate the gap fluxes two dimensionally.

-The second algorithm uses the MRS distortion reference file.
-The first extension of this file contains the "Slice_Number" and consists of a detector pixel map indicating the slice numbers or in case of a non-science pixel, the value zero.
-Consequently, the gap pixels can be easily found by masking all pixels that are non-science.The assign_wcs step takes the "Slice_Number" information and stores it in a regions file.
-This second algorithm takes each slice pixel and determines the amount of stray-light :math:`s`  by interpolating the fluxes :math:`p_i` measured by the gap pixels, taking the distance :math:`d_i` to the slice pixel into account.
+For the second algorithm we improved the technique by using the Modified Shepard's Method to interpolate the gap fluxes two dimensionally.
+The stray-light correction for each science pixel is based on the flux of the gap pixels with a "region of influence" from the science pixel.
+The algorithm takes each science pixel and determines the amount of stray-light to remove from the pixel  :math:`s`  by interpolating the fluxes :math:`p_i` measured by the gap pixels.
+The gap pixel flux is weighted by the distance :math:`d_i` between the science pixel and gap pixel.
 The Modified Shepard’s Method uses this distance to weight the different contributors according the equation: